 A prolonged war initiated by Israel ended without Israel winning militarily. ...
 The rocket fire on the home front continued throughout the war, until the very last moment, and was stopped only because of the cease-fire.
 The fabric of life in the area, which was under rocket threat, was seriously disrupted, and a large number of residents ... left their homes.
-A quasi-military organization of thousands of warriors managed to stand for many weeks before the most powerful army in the Middle East, enjoying absolute air superiority and great advantages in size and technology.
+A quasi-military organization of thousands of warriors managed to stand for many weeks before the most powerful army in the Middle East, enjoying absolute air superiority and great advantages in size and technology gained victory/ended the war.
 This has far-reaching implications for us, as well as for our enemies, neighbors and friends in the region and in the world.
-Against this background, it is not difficult to understand the strength of the waves of protest that arose following the war.”
+Taking this intio consideration, it is not difficult to understand the strength of the waves of protest that arose following the war.”

-Considering these harsh criticisms of the conduct of the IDF in the war, and in light of the centrality of the air force in this campaign, the purpose of this study is to examine the effectiveness of the air force in the 2006 war against Hizballah, and thus to learn about the effectiveness of the air force in a war against a military organization that is not a state.
-The article will present the background to the Second Lebanon War, examine how the Air Force operated in the war, achievements and failures, what were the lessons derived by the Air Force, and what can be learned from THE operation of air power in future conflicts with similar characteristics.
+Considering these harsh criticisms of the conduct of the IDF in the war, and in light of the centrality of the IAF in this campaign, the purpose of this study is to examine the effectiveness of the IAF in the 2006 war against Hizballah, and thus to learn about the effectiveness of the AIF in a war against a non-state military actor.
+The article will present the circumstances and conditions leading to the Second Lebanon War, examine how the AIF operated in the war, its achievements and failures, the lessons derived by the AIF, and conclusions regarding the operation of air power in future conflicts with similar characteristics.

 Historical background

 Lebanon was established as an independent state in 1943, with different populations.
 Although all Lebanese were Arabs, the main population groups in Lebanon were Christians, Druze, Shiite Muslims, Sunni Muslims, and after 1948 Palestinian refugees.
 In the 1970s, Palestinian terrorist organizations were based in Lebanon and from there they embarked on terrorist attacks in Israel.
-In the summer of 1982 IDF forces captured southern Lebanon and Beirut the capital in the First Lebanon War, after years of terrorist attacks and Katyusha fire on the Galilee.
-In June 1985, Israel evacuated Lebanon, but since 1987 IDF forces have returned to Lebanon to defend the Israeli-backed South Lebanon Army (SLA) from collapse and established a "security zone" to serve as a buffer where the terrorist attacks will be halt.
-During the years in which the IDF stayed in Lebanon until its retreat in 2000, various organizations fought against IDF and SLA forces, and from the early 1990s the Hizballah organization became the IDF's main enemy in Lebanon.
+In the summer of 1982 IDF forces captured southern Lebanon and the capital of Beirut during the First Lebanon War, after years of terrorist attacks and Katyusha bombardments on the Galilee.
+In June 1985, Israel evacuated Lebanon, but returned IDF forces to Lebanon in 1987 in order to defend the Israeli-backed South Lebanon Army (SLA) from collapse and established a "security zone" to serve as a buffer where the terrorist attacks would stop and thus be contained.
+During the years in which the IDF stayed in Lebanon until its retreat in 2000, various organizations fought against IDF and SLA forces.
+From the early 1990s the Hizballah organization became the IDF's main enemy in Lebanon.